-The academy trust only holds basic financial instruments as defined in FRS 102.
-The financial assets and financial liabilities of the academy trust and their measurement basis are as follows.
+The Trust only holds basic financial instruments as defined in FRS 102.
+The financial assets and financial liabilities of the Trust and their measurement basis are as follows.

 Financial assets

 Trade and other debtors are basic financial instruments and are debt instruments measured at amortised cost.
 Prepayments are not financial instruments.